kuzzleio/kuzzle-device-manager/doc/2/concepts/digital-twins-devices-assets/index.md

 The successive states of the assets are systematically logged in the Kuzzle IoT Platform.

-Each reception of a measurement by a device linked to an asset leads to a change in the state of the asset which will be logged.
+Each modification of the metadata of an asset (either directly or through a received measure) is saved in the asset state history.

-It is the same for the modification of the metadata of an asset.

 The state history entries contain all the necessary information: